Federalism in India: Economic federalism

 States are at liberty to manage their finances as long as that does not lead to financial emergency as per Article 360.
 The Government of India is trying to impose uniform taxation throughout India and to take over states' tax collection mechanisms without regard to the impacts on individual states.
 Recently the Supreme Court upheld the constitutional right of states to impose an Entry Tax which is against the principle of a general sales tax (GST).
-However, the coordination dilemma, which had plagued the indirect tax reform process since 1991, has been resolved by deploying a mechanism called 'concessionary federalism' characterized by making reciprocal concessions and compromises as midpoints of competing claims.

 Control of industries, which was a subject in the concurrent list in the 1935 act, was transferred to the Union List.
 The Union government in 1952 introduced the freight equalization policy that damaged many Indian states, including West Bengal, Bihar (including present-day Jharkhand), Madhya Pradesh (including present-day Chhattisgarh), and Orissa.
 These states lost their competitive advantage of holding mineral resources, as factories could now operate anywhere in India.
 This was not the case in the pre-independence era when business houses such as the Tatas and the Dalmias set up industries in these states, and most of the engineering industry was located in West Bengal.
 Following the end of the policy in the early 1990s, these states did not catch up with more industrialized states.
 In 1996, the Commerce & Industry Minister of West Bengal complained that "the removal of the freight equalisation and licensing policies cannot compensate for the ill that has already been done".

 National laws permit a private/public limited company to raise loans internally and externally to its capacity.
 The Fiscal Responsibility and Budget Management Act, 2003 limits state borrowing even when they have not defaulted/faced a financial emergency.
 The employees' salary and pension expenditure of many state governments exceed their total revenue, without the President declaring a financial emergency.
 Article 47 of Directive Principles of the state policy prohibits intoxicating drinks that are injurious to health but is not enforced.
 Instead many states promote and tax liquor sales.

-Political economy

-The government is devolving central funds to the states under specific schemes (NREGA, etc.) whose implementation by the states is controversially subject to government approval, which violates Article 282.
-The controversy arises from the fact that the grants for centrally sponsored schemes and central plan schemes are under the ruling party's control and discretion.
-The empirical research shows that a general tendency is to direct grants to states which are politically important rather than to those states which are in need or where poor people are concentrated.
-This has been described as an instance of pork-barrel politics in India.
-In order to achieve partisan goals, the union government designs the nomenclature of the welfare schemes in a way that projects the prime minister's party as the source of these welfare schemes.